jolman009/literati-library/Production_Ready.md

   - Gemini: Use Google AI Studio to generate keys
   - OpenAI: Create keys in OpenAI platform dashboard
   - Anthropic: Get Claude API keys from Anthropic console
-  - Cohere: Generate keys from Cohere platform
+  - Perplexity: Generate keys from Perplexity platform

   The configuration system is designed to be secure, user-friendly, and flexible, supporting multiple AI providers while maintaining strong security practices for API key management.